KamilKolanowski/KamilKolanowski/README.md

-# 👋 Hi there, I'm Kamil Kolanowski!
+# 👋 Hi there, I'm Kamil!

 ### 🌟 About Me
 I'm a passionate **Data Engineer** with expertise in: